Aliases for CCL21 Gene

 GeneCards Summary for CCL21 Gene

-CCL21 (Chemokine (C-C Motif) Ligand 21) is a Protein Coding gene.
-Diseases associated with CCL21 include chronic lymphocytic leukemia and thymic hyperplasia.
-Among its related pathways are Signaling by GPCR and TGF-Beta Pathway.
-GO annotations related to this gene include chemokine activity and CCR7 chemokine receptor binding.
+CCL21 (C-C Motif Chemokine Ligand 21) is a Protein Coding gene.
+Diseases associated with CCL21 include Gastric Lymphoma and Secondary Progressive Multiple Sclerosis.
+Among its related pathways are Signaling by GPCR and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include chemokine activity and CCR7 chemokine receptor binding.
+An important paralog of this gene is CX3CL1.